-We found low-quality evidence of no difference between the intervention and control groups in rates of live birth, ongoing pregnancy, miscarriage, clinical pregnancy, and multiple pregnancy.
-We found very low-quality evidence of no difference between the groups for ectopic pregnancy, and very low-quality evidence that cancellation was higher in the intervention group.
+We found low-quality evidence of no meaningful difference between the intervention and control groups in rates of live birth, ongoing pregnancy, miscarriage, or clinical pregnancy, and multiple pregnancy.
+We found very low-quality evidence of no meaningful difference between the groups for ectopic pregnancy, and low-quality evidence that cancellation rates were higher in the intervention group.
 Our findings suggest that if the rate of live birth or ongoing pregnancy was 36% in the non-metabolomic group, it would be between 32% and 45% with the use of metabolomics.
 Data were lacking on other adverse effects.
 No properly designed studies reported metabolomic assessment of oocyte quality or endometrium receptivity.

 Quality of evidence

 The overall quality of evidence ranged from low to very low.
 Limitations included serious risk of bias (associated with poor reporting of methods, attrition bias, selective reporting and other bias), imprecision, and inconsistency across trials.